Music by Franklin D. Ashdown

 Ashdown later studied organ with Judson Maynard and James Drake and was privately coached in composition by Fred Tulan (San Francisco) and Leonard Raver (The Juilliard School).
 Based for much of his life in Alamogordo, New Mexico, Ashdown pursued dual careers for more than three decades (1971–2007) as an internist and organist/composer.
 After his retirement from medicine in 2007, Ashdown focused exclusively on music.
 Ashdown’s numerous organ and choral compositions have been widely published, and his organ music became a frequent part of the repertoire of many performers throughout the USA.
 Ashdown’s music has been performed in venues ranging from Grace Cathedral in San Francisco and the Salt Lake Tabernacle to Saint Paul’s Cathedral in London and the Cathedral of Notre Dame in Paris.
 His music was featured on American Public Media’s “Pipedreams,” National Public Radio’s “All Things Considered,” and the Tabernacle Choir at Temple Square’s CBS broadcast, “Music and the Spoken Word.”
 Leonard Raver and Stephen Burns recorded his Requiem for the Challenger on the Classic Masters Label, and James Welch has included some of his solo organ music in his series of recordings for various labels.

 Ashdown’s first notated compositions date from the early 1970s and represent a composer exploring possibilities for what his mature style might end up being.
 His studies and collaboration with Leonard Raver (and attendance in the 70s at the Hartt College of Music International Contemporary Organ Festival) led to some pieces that involved avant-garde elements.
-During the 80s and early 90s, there was a parallel track in his work: unpublished concert pieces of a high level of difficulty that involved a blend of traditional and mildly avant-garde elements; then there were more traditional-style pieces intended for church use and publication.
+During the 80s and early 90s, there were parallel tracks in his output: unpublished concert pieces of a high level of difficulty that involved a blend of traditional and mildly avant-garde elements, and then more traditional-style pieces intended for church use and publication.
 One work of the blended approach that was published was the trumpet and organ duet Requiem for the Challenger (1986), which became widely played.
 The organ remained the core of his output as a composer, and the majority of the works he published were either organ solos or choral works with organ accompaniment.
 (Two concertos for organ and orchestra were also written: one in 1988 and one in 2011.)

 From the mid 90s until the end of his life, Ashdown settled into his mature style, which was a highly lyric American neo-romantic idiom that blended lush tonal harmonies with textures that consistently flow and are animated with near constant motion (whether slow or fast).
 Ashdown was widely published, and despite many works appearing with Lutheran-centric publishers like Concordia and Augsburg Fortress, his approach to hymn-based pieces owed nothing to the American Lutheran chorale prelude tradition that developed out of Germanic (neo-)baroque models.
 Instead, Ashdown placed and developed the hymn tunes within his American lyrical tapestries with the same approach that he applied to his original (“free-style”) pieces.
 The number of voices ebbs and flows freely (rather than being controlled by strict post-baroque counterpoint) for both color and texture effects.
 A 1997 review by Dennis Schmidt in The Diapason stated about a hymn-based piece by Ashdown that “The harmonization of the tune not only supports the melody but has an interesting melodic character of its own, making the hymn tune appear as if oozing out of the harmonic color as opposed to dominating when entering.”
 This is in fact true of a good number of his hymn-based works, especially those with solo/accompaniment attributes.